Penycae F.C.: The Riverside Arena

-In June 2019, as part of the sponsorship deal with SoccerMillion, the Riverside was renamed The SoccerMillion Riverside Arena.
+In June 2019, as part of a sponsorship deal, the Riverside was renamed The SoccerMillion Riverside Arena.

 The Karl Thomas Memorial Hall

 In October 2011 the club were offered a portable building that had been previously used as classrooms in Rhosymedre School free of charge with the only cost being the transporting of the building to the grounds.
 However, not being in a financial position to afford this offer the club approached members of Karl's family to see if it was possible to release some money from the jointly run memorial fund to finance the project.
 They agreed with the aim of not only turning the building into a facility that all sections of the club could use but more importantly to name the building after him.

 With the support and generosity of many local companies, plus a huge amount of fundraising the club were in a position to open the building and on Sunday, 28 April 2013, it was officially opened and named "The Karl Thomas Memorial Hall" by Karl's mother Heulwen, sisters Sharon and Debbie and Susan Elan Jones, MP for South Clwyd.

 In November 2016 the club undertook the task of trying to secure not only a full license but also to have the hiring restrictions lifted on the building to enable the general public to hire the facility.
-Following months of meetings, negotiations and expense the club in April 2017 were pleased to announce that "The Karl Thomas Memorial Hall" had now been awarded a full license and had the restrictions lifted.
-Special thanks to Huw Perkins of Wrexham council, John Phillips of Penycae Council and the local residents for their support.
+Following months of meetings, negotiations and expense the club in April 2017 announced that "The Karl Thomas Memorial Hall" had now been awarded a full license and had the restrictions lifted.

-The clubhouse can accommodate up to 80 people, has Lager and Cider on draught as well as various bottles plus it also has Sky and BT sports.
+The clubhouse can accommodate up to 80 people.